jointag/JTProximitySDK-Android/README.md

 is not granted the SDK can't enable proximity features involving GPS and beacons.

+##### For applications running Android 10.0 or later

+The additional permission
-**For applications running Android 10.0 or later**, the additional permission `ACCESS_BACKGROUND_LOCATION` must be declared in the application AndroidManifest.xml file and requested to the user for the SDK to work properly.
+[`ACCESS_BACKGROUND_LOCATION`][access-background-location] should be declared in the application `AndroidManifest.xml` file and requested to the user for the SDK to work properly while the application is in background.

 Add the following to your AndroidManifest.xml